jomartin-999/spring-boot-for-vmware-gemfire/docs/logging.md

-In addition to the `LogbackSupport` class, SBDG also provides some custom Logback `Appenders`.
+In addition to the `LogbackSupport` class, [spring-boot-gemfire-name] also provides some custom Logback `Appenders`.